AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja.md

 Perhaps the most critical component of understanding a customer journey is knowing who the customer is at each step.
 For Customer Journey Analytics, having an identifier that exists across all your channels and the corresponding data allows for stitching multiple sources together within CJA.
 Examples of identities might be a customer ID, account ID, or email ID.
 Whatever the identity (and there may be multiple), make sure you consider the following for each ID:

-* Exists or can be added to on all data sources you want to bring into CJA
+* ID exists or can be added to all data sources you want to bring into CJA
-* Is populated on each row of data
+* ID is populated on each row of data
-* Does not contain PII.
+* ID does not contain PII.
 Apply hashing to anything that might be sensitive.
-* Uses the same format across all sources (same length, same hashing method, etc.)
+* ID uses the same format across all sources (same length, same hashing method, etc.)

 In datasets like Adobe Analytics, an identity may not exist on every row of data, but a secondary identity does.
 In this case, Cross-channel Analytics (formerly known as "Field-based Stitching") can be used to bridge the gap between rows when a customer is only identified by their ECID and when an identity is collected (for example, when a customer authenticates).
 [Learn more](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-connections/cca/overview.html?lang=en)